ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 ```python
 S51MapFrame.camera.setExtent(selGOExtent)
 ```
-The main map frame border is is just a little too close to the local market border, so use a scale property
+The main map frame border is is just a little too close to the local market border, so use a scale property of the map frame camera object to multiply by 1.05